MichaelAGolden/pymerchant/README.md

 # pymerchant - working title
-Python based trading game inspired by old school merchant trading simulations
+Python based trading game inspired by old school merchant trading simulations such as Vermeer and Patrician.

 # Premise
 You are a traveling merchant who is starting out and looking to grow your business.
 You travel between distant cities buying and selling products with the aim of increasing your wealth through your earned profits.
 Each city has specialized supply and demand for any given item so the key is to find opportunity where you can.